cosmos/vega-test/README.md

 This upgrade will bring the new release of Cosmos-SDK v0.44.0 and IBC 1.0-RC6 into gaia.

 ## Version
-- presently running cosmoshub-4, Gaia version: v5.0.5
+- Currently: running cosmoshub-4, Gaia version: v5.0.5
-- going to upgrade to cosmoshub-4, Gaia version: v6.0.0
+- After the upgrade: cosmoshub-4, Gaia version: v6.0.0

 ## Chain upgrade by cosmovisor